katmakhan/gcloud-course/Free Wordpress- Hestia/README.md

 ## Creating the hestia panel and basic setting up
 - Type `y` to install the dependencies
 - Enter the email id for admin
-- Enter the host address as <hcp.domain.com>
+- Enter the FQDN host address as <hcp.domain.com>
 - Remember the admin password after the installation